Madushan98/0x9_StellarVoyage/README.md

 - Node.js and Expo CLI (for React Native with Expo frontend)

 ### Installation Backend
-Backend Is Already Deloyed to the Difgital Ocean Droplet Using Github Action Ci/CD
+We have used CockroachDB Cloud Based Database.
+Backend Is Already Deployed to the Difgital Ocean Droplet Using Github Action Ci/CD
 1. Clone the repository:

    ```bash